plandrew/MixedMessages/README.md

 - BenHumphrey

 ## ToDo
-1. Background color change as you scroll
+1. Background color change as you scroll / plandrew
-2. Template of the flex-box element in the HTML & CSS
+2. Template of the flex-box element in the HTML & CSS /Ben
-3. Effect of the appearance of the box along with the scrolling
+3. Effect of the appearance of the box along with the scrolling /plandrew & Ben
-4. Randomly generating new content with new box
+4. Randomly generating new content with new box /Ben